FrenchTacoDev/ultra_light_performance_tool/README.md

 }
 ```

+### Opening .ulpt files for import

+ULPT supports the import and export of saved data from within the app.
+Optionally support to open a file in place can be added.
+Because this is a pure dart package and this type of information is relayed from the native side on the app-build level, this has to be implemented when building the app using this package.

+The example App fully supports opening .ulpt files in place to import saved data.
+If you want to implement this function, read [this guide](documentation/how_to_import_files.md).

 ## Additional information

-Currently the app is only in German as testing is done with selected testers.
+Currently the app is only in English and German as testing is done with selected testers.
 If you like to be part of the testing team, please leave a message.

 ULPT is meant to be an open source / free to use prodcut.